ThomasCsson/MASSIVEChem/README.md

 #### Project in practical programming in chemistry course
 #### EPFL CH-200

-This repository provides the user a package which will display an interactive interface where the user will be able to input the SMILES of a molecule.
+This repository provides the user with a package which will display an interactive interface where the user will be able to input the SMILEs of a molecule.
 The interface will be able to give specific information about the molecule such as its molecular mass, its organic functional groups or its degree of insaturation.
-The most important part of the package will provide a way to simulate the mass spectrometry of the given molecule.
+The most important part of the package will provide a way to simulate the mass spectrum of the given molecule.

 Developpers:
 - Thomas Christianson, genius coder and CTO of SwissChemInfoTech, https://github.com/ThomasCsson